alexgibson/alxgbsn.co.uk/_posts/2019-02-22-testing-native-es-modules-mocha-esm.md

 });
 ```

-If we try to now run this test using `mocha 'sum.test.js'` we get a error, since Node doesn't understand the ES import syntax:
+If we try to now run this test on the command line using `mocha 'sum.test.js'` we get a error:

 ```
 import sum from './sum.js';